 MSDC joins the American Medical Association and the entire House of Medicine in recognizing the epidemic of burnout in healthcare professionals.
 In particular, MSDC remains dedicated to providing resources and support to District physicians in their struggle against burnout.
 For decades, MSDC has provided support and advocacy for those physicians battling addiction.
-MSDC has officially launched The Healthy Physician Program to advance physician wellness.
+MSDC has officially launched our new Wellbeing Program as part of the The Healthy Physician Foundation to advance physician wellness.

-The Healthy Physician Program is MSDC's comprehensive physician wellness program that provides resources and templates to address moral injury and burnout.
+The Wellbeing Program, part of the Healthy Physician Foundation, is MSDC's comprehensive physician wellness program that provides resources and templates to address moral injury and burnout.
 MSDC recognizes that burnout manifests in many forms, and it aims to create a program with a wide range of resources including coaching, counselling, networking, and best practice templates.
 The program is open to all physicians and is supported by physician organizations, foundations, and health systems.

-What kind of resources will the Healthy Physician Program provide?
+What kind of resources will the Wellbeing Program provide?

 Over time, the program will include the following components: physician coaching (now available), counselling services (now available), networking events (now available), like-minded groups (now available), best practice templates for practices, and model policies.

-What kind of wellness professionals will MSDC offer?
+What kind of wellness professionals does MSDC offer?

-Initially, MSDC will offer certified coaches and licensed psychologists.
+MSDC offers access to certified coaches and a licensed psychologist.
 In the years to come, MSDC will expand its wellness roster to more types of wellness professionals.
 Comparison of Helping Professions.

-What kinds of services will MSDC wellness professionals offer?
+What kinds of services do MSDC wellness professionals offer?

 MSDC's wellness professionals can address professional needs (leadership development, career coaching, workplace concerns, burnout) and professional needs (relationship discussions, identity concerns, work-life balance).